Title: Hard Luck Hank: Screw the Galaxy

 But whatever!
 I’m not mad about the nits.
 It’s a book that’s refreshing fun, and I had a good time reading it.
 I look forward to reading more in this series.

-Guest review contributed by Women of Badassery.
+This guest review was contributed by Women of Badassery.
 Be it informative or entertaining, these women mean business when it comes to book reviews, author interviews, and articles.
 And you can’t go wrong with that name.